 When it's all said and done, targeting your demographic (people who like the kind of music you make) is key.
-If you are one of these artist who say to hell with that, I make THIS type of music, then remember you must target THOSE type of listeners.
-If you are not going to play the "make what's hot" copy cat game, I commend your efforts, I just hope you understand the CHOICE you are making.
-I hope you understand you can no longer call a DJ a "HATER" if he can't play your record at 1:00AM with a packed floor full of molly popping ratchet chics and wanna be D-Boys.
-Because guess what, YOUR AUDIENCE ISN'T ON THAT FLOOR.
-If you are all about the LYRICS, and not the BEAT and the SIMPLE HOOK, you have compounded the degree of difficulty for yourself as an Indie artist.
+If you plan on sticking to your guns, don't aim for the wrong crowd.
+I commend your efforts, I just hope you understand the choice you are making.
+I hope you understand you can no longer call a DJ a "hater" if he can't play your record at 1:00AM in the club with a packed dance floor.
+Because guess what, YOUR AUDIENCE ISN'T IN THAT CLUB ANYWAY.

 Being different will serve as an asset in the long run if you can maintain your lane and you are up for the challenge.
 The few artists who do make it are generally rewarded with loyal fanbases and longer careers.
 If you can create a true organic buzz, you can begin your escape from the creative prison imposed on you.

 Music blogs, playlists, internet radio, festivals and real social media interaction with people that cater to your style of music should all be on your radar.
 But if you want to play the short game and just try to get hot fast, please proceed to the nearest YouTube trap producer page, start downloading and have at it.
 Just don't get offended when your unoriginal material is addressed as such.